Brayden-Zhang/UofT-webring/README.md

 - To join the EngSci Webring, fork the repository and add your information to the `sites.js` file.
 - Submit a pull request for your changes to be reviewed and merged.
+- Highly recommended to also link back to this webring on your own personal website!

 ## Contributing